 The USS Lenoir (AKA-74) was a Tolland-class attack cargo ship.
 The name of the vessel was inspired by both Lenoir County in North Carolina and the City of Lenoir, also in North Carolina.

-Just like the other ships under the AKA designation, the USS Lenoir was constructed for the purpose of transporting military cargo as well as landing craft.
+Just like the other ships under the AKA designation, the USS Lenoir was constructed to transport military cargo as well as landing craft.
 Although the ship was in service for only 17 months, its efforts during operations related to World War II led to it being awarded a battle star for its involvement.

 Technical Features of the USS Lenoir (AKA-74)